-The Consecration of the Pontifex Maximus as Bishop was scheduled for June 2020, in Columbia Maryland, which will also be the first major TTO event.
-Due to the COVID-19 Pandemic, this has been postponed through 2021.
+The formal Consecration of the Pontifex Maximus was scheduled for June 2020, in Columbia Maryland, which was also be the first major TTO event.
+Due to the COVID-19 Pandemic, this has been postponed to May 2022.

 By an executive order of the Chief Prelate, all Certified Clergy were moved to Ordained status in August 2020, due to exigencies of the COVID-19 Pandemic.

-Elevation of additional Prelates, and Ordination of additional Clergy will occur at that time or on a rolling basis throughout 2021 and 2022.
+Elevation of additional Prelates, and Ordination of additional Clergy will occur at the discretion of the College of Prelates.

-Elections of the Pontifex Maximus will begin at some date before Fall 2023.
+Elections of the Pontifex Maximus will begin prior to Fall 2023.
 The current Pontifex has stated a preference for holding elections as soon as a reasonably robust College of Prelates can be built.

 - Supporting Members become Observers, who may observe and place proposals before, the General Assembly at the end of their first year.